All-Ireland PPS Senior B Hurling Championship

 The All-Ireland Post-Primary Schools Paddy Buggy Cup (Senior B Hurling Championship) is an annual inter-schools hurling competition organised by the Gaelic Athletic Association.
 It is the second highest inter-schools hurling competition in Ireland, and has been contested every year since 1968.

 The All-Ireland final, usually held in March, serves as the culmination of a knockout series of games played in February and March.
 Currently, qualification for the All-Ireland series is limited to the champion teams from the four provincial competitions in Connacht, Leinster, Munster and Ulster.
 Eligible players must be under the age of 19.

-Cross & Passion College are the current champions, having beaten Calasanctius College by 1–15 to 1–14 in the 2025 All-Ireland final.
+St Patrick’s College (Maghera) are the current champions, having beaten CBS Tralee by 3-19 to 2-14 in the 2026 All-Ireland final.
 Cross & Passion College are also the all-time record holders with four title wins.